 Greenberg’s influential essay, “American-Type Painting” (1955), marked a critical juncture in the development of Colour Field painting.
 It was here that he first introduced the term “post-painterly abstraction” to encapsulate this new direction in abstraction.
 He championed artists such as Helen Frankenthaler, Morris Louis, and Kenneth Noland as the vanguards of this innovative movement.

-William Perehudoff & Canadian Painting
+William Perehudoff and Canadian Painting

-Perehudoff was born in 1919 in Langham, Saskatchewan and he emerged as a prominent figure among Canada’s respected cohort of Colour Field painters.
+Perehudoff was born in 1919 in Langham, Saskatchewan, and he emerged as a prominent figure among Canada’s respected cohort of Colour Field painters.
 His contributions to the field were recognized with accolades such as the Order of Canada (1998), the Saskatchewan Order of Merit (1994), and an honorary doctorate from the University of Regina (2003).

 With over 50 years dedicated to abstraction, Perehudoff’s works demonstrate a mastery of colour and a profound understanding of weight and structure.
 Embracing big, bright, and colourful abstraction, the paintings of this Saskatchewan artist, which he referred to as “colour music,” exude vitality and affirm the enduring legitimacy of this artistic approach.

-By reducing art to its essential elements, Perehudoff’s work imparts a sense of order and harmony to the tumultuous realm of human experience.
+By reducing art to its essential elements, Perehudoff’s work imparts a sense of order and harmony on the tumultuous realm of human experience.
 In his dedication to this aesthetic purity, Perehudoff’s artistic endeavours transcend the confines of representation, allowing viewers to find solace and equilibrium within the immersive spaces he creates.

 Perehudoff’s Encounter with the Avant-Garde